JM-Lemmi/ical-relay/README.md

 |--------------------|------------|
 | 2.0.0-beta.6       | 4          |

-## Database / Ephemeral-Mode
+## Lite-Mode

-If you want the configuration changes from the frontend to persist, you have to use a postgres database.
-You can also run in ephemeral mode (`--ephemeral`), which will read the config, but not write to a DB or to the config file.
+Running in Lite-Mode disables the frontend and api and doesnt need a database.
+It reads the profiles and rules from the `config.yaml`.

-Immutable-Past Files are not affected by ephemeral mode
+Immutable-Past Files are still written to file in lite mode.

 ## immutable-past